rbaindourov/paysimple-meteor/README.md

 Learned that it's not possible to use platform agnostic RequestJS due to Fiber errors in a callback while tryign to populate `Mongo.Collection` objects.

 Using NodeJS built in `crypto` for API integration.

+There is one issue, the tutorial on meteor.com for ReactJS doesn't have an official router.
+So I am using iron:router in a hacky way.